Cover of Dream of Reason: A History of Western Philosophy from the Greeks to the Renaissance

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Dream of Reason: A History of Western Philosophy from the Greeks to the Renaissance:
+The most popular highlights from Dream of Reason: A History of Western Philosophy from the Greeks to the Renaissance, saved by readers on Screvi.

 A small but typical example of how ‘philosophy’ sends out new shoots is to be found in the case of Georg Cantor, a nineteenth-century German mathematician.
 His research on the subject of infinity was at first written off by his scientific colleagues as mere ‘philosophy’ because it seemed so bizarre, abstract and pointless.
 Now it is taught in schools under the name of set-theory.